All Episodes

 None of those.

-I asked it because I had just read a story of an amendment to the immigration bill in the Senate that had been defeated.
+And I want to go back and put it in the context I asked it because I had just read a story of an amendment to the immigration bill in the Senate that had been defeated.

 It was an amendment offered by Senator Kyle.

-And I just I casually knowing this is the 63rd anniversary, I threw it out there.
+And I just, I casually, knowing this is the 63rd anniversary, I threw it out there.

-And that's that's what made you call.
+And that's what made you call.

-What are you thinking of?
+What are you thinking about?

-And uh I uh emailed the White House and all I got back from there was that uh they received my email, but they didn't have time to read all of them in the Well, does it make you I've got one minute here.
+And I emailed the White House, and all I got back from there was that they received my email, but they didn't have time to read all of them.

 Does it make no, I'm sure it doesn't.